-C1 Enhanced Mode (Available if supported by the CPU.)
+C1 Enhanced Mode (Available when supported by the CPU.)

-Set to Enabled to enable Enhanced Halt (C1) State to lower CPU voltage/frequency to prevent the processor from overheating.
+Set to Enabled to enable Enhanced Halt State to lower CPU voltage/frequency to prevent overheat.
 The options are Enabled and Disabled.
-Please refer to Intel's web site for details.)
+(Note: please refer to Intel's web site for detailed information.)

-Execute Disable Bit (Available if supported by the CPU.)
+Execute Disable Bit (Available when supported by the CPU and the OS.)

-Set to Enabled to allow the processor to classify areas in memory where an application code can execute and where it cannot, and thus preventing a worm or a virus from inserting and creating a flood of codes to overwhelm the processor or damage the system during an attack.
+Set to Enabled to enable Execute Disable Bit and allow the processor to classify areas in memory where an application code can execute and where it cannot, and thus preventing a worm or a virus from inserting and creating a flood of codes to overwhelm the processor or damage the system during an attack.
+Note: this feature is available when your OS and your CPU support the function of Execute Disable Bit.
 The options are Disabled and Enabled.
-For more information regarding this function, please refer to Intel's and Microsoft's web sites.
+For more information, please refer to Intel's and Microsoft's web sites.

-Adjacent Cache Line Prefetch (Available if supported by the CPU.)
+Adjacent Cache Line Prefetch (Available when supported by the CPU.)

 The CPU fetches the cache line for 64 bytes if this option is set to Disabled.
 The CPU fetches both cache lines for 128 bytes as comprised if Enabled.
-The default settings are Disabled for the Intel 5100 Series Processors and Enable for the 5000 Series Processors.
+The options are Disabled and Enabled.

-Hardware Prefetcher (Available if supported by the CPU.)
+Hardware Prefetcher (Available when supported by the CPU.)

-Set to Enabled to activate the hardware components that are used in conjunction with software programs to prefetch data in order to shorten execution cycles and maximize data processing efficiency.
+Set to this option to enabled to enable the hardware components that are used in conjunction with software programs to prefetch data in order to shorten execution cycles and maximize data processing efficiency.
 The options are Disabled and Enabled.